DrobnjakS18/vagrant/website/source/docs/vagrantfile/tips.html.md

 This is an easy mistake to make, and Vagrant cannot really protect against it, so the best we can do is mention it here.

-## Overwrite host locale in ssh session
+## Overwrite host local in ssh session

-Usually, host locale environment variables are passed to guest.
+Usually, host local environment variables are passed to guest.
 It may cause failures if the guest software do not support host locale.
 One possible solution is override locale in the `Vagrantfile`: